On the State of Social Media Data for Mental Health Research: Analysis

 \textbf{Primary Language}.
 Six primary languages were found amongst the 102 datasets --- English (85 datasets), Chinese (10 datasets), Japanese (4 datasets), Korean (2 datasets), Spanish (1 dataset), and Portuguese (1 dataset).
 This is not to say that some of the datasets do not include other languages, but rather that the predominant language found in the datasets occurs with this distribution.
 While an overwhelming focus on English data is a theme throughout the NLP community, it is a specific concern in this domain where culture often influences the presentation of mental health disorders \cite{Choudhury2017GenderAC,Loveys2018CrossculturalDI}.

 \textbf{Availability}.
-We were able to readily identify the availability of 48 of the 102 unique datasets in our literature search using their associated articles.
-Of these 48 datasets, 13 were known not to be available for distribution, either due to limitations defined in the original collection agreement, removal from the public record, or ongoing analysis \cite{Park2012DepressiveMO,schwartz-etal-2014-towards,Nobles2018IdentificationOI}.

-The remaining 35 datasets were available via the following distribution mechanisms (see Table \ref{tab:AvailableData}): 18 may be reproduced with reasonable effort using an API and instructions provided within the associated article (\texttt{API}), 12 require a signed data usage agreement and/or IRB approval (\texttt{DUA}), 3 are available without restriction (\texttt{FREE}), and 2 may be retrieved directly from the author(s) with permission (\texttt{AUTH}).
+We were able to identify the availability of only 48 of the 102 unique datasets in our literature search.
+Of these 48 datasets, 13 were known not to be available for distribution, generally due to limitations defined in the original collection agreement or removal from the public record \cite{Park2012DepressiveMO,schwartz-etal-2014-towards}.
+The remaining 35 datasets were available via the following distribution mechanisms: 18 may be reproduced using an API and instructions provided within the associated article, 12 require a signed data usage agreement and/or IRB approval, 3 are available without restriction, and 2 may be retrieved directly from the author(s) with permission.
 Of the 22 datasets that used clinically-derived annotations (e.g. mental health battery, medical history), 7 were unavailable for distribution due to terms of the original data collection process and 1 was removed from the public record.
 The remaining 14 had unknown availability.